isomerpages/nlb-learning/_wellness/Adults & Seniors/Programmes.md

 ## **Mind Your Head**
 ![](/images/wellness/Wellness-Prog-Banner-2.jpg)

-A new series on how technology impacts our daily lives.
-Dive into topics such as artificial intelligence, 5G, online privacy, media literacy, and cyber-wellness through free-for-public workshops and sessions.

-This series is organised in collaboration with NLB’s S.U.R.E programme, partners and community advocates.
+A penny for your thoughts?
+This series invites you to slow down and pay attention to your mental and emotional health in the midst of fast-paced modern life.
+From strategies on coping with life’s stressors to cultivating self-compassion, find out what it means to take care of yourself from the inside out.

-Click <strong>[here](https://go.gov.sg/nlbmdl){:target="_blank"}</strong> for the latest programme listings.
+Click <strong>[here](https://www.eventbrite.com/cc/programmes-on-wellness-66209){:target="_blank"}</strong> for the latest programme listings.

 ## **Financial Wellness**
 ![](/images/wellness/Wellness-Prog-Banner-3.jpg)